20 Feb BLISTERS: TIPS & TRICKS FROM A PODIATRIST HIKER

 Island dressing: when you see strike through or fluid/wetness/soiling on the outside of your dressing, germs can get in.
 This is the time for a new one.

-What does infection look like?
+What does an infection look like?

-If there is red streaking extending away from your blister, heat in the area, pain, yellow/green fluid, you might have an infection.
-The first step is to use the topical antiseptics and keep it really clean and covered, if things aren’t improving, it is time to see your GP for further medical advice.
+If there is red streaking extending away from your blister, heat in the area, pain, and yellow/green fluid, you might have an infection.
+The first step is to use the topical antiseptics and keep it clean and covered, if things aren’t improving, it is time to see your GP for further medical advice.